ModulrCloud/Modulr/readme.md

 # What is Modulr?

+### In a Nutshell

-Modulr is a global network that lets anyone **operate robots anywhere on Earth**—instantly, securely, and in real time.
+Modulr lets anyone **operate any robot from anywhere on Earth**—instantly, securely, and in real time.

-Through the Modulr interface, a user can connect to a machine across the world, stream live data, and control it as if they were standing beside it.

-This ability to bridge distance and bring physical systems online is the foundation of the next global industry.
-Robotics, AI, and compute are converging into a single programmable layer.
-Modulr is how people interact with it.
+Robotic systems are incredibly complex and require a multitude of different technologies from numerous companies and service providers.
+Robots are expensive, challenging for people to access (and configure), and do not come pre-built with valuable add-ons (like AI models, storage, etc).

+Modulr solves this problem via **an open network that combines robotic systems, AI models/agents & apps, data management services, compute/edge computing power, and more under one roof.**&#x20;

+This open network is a modular, open framework for everyone to use and contribute to.&#x20;

+It will serve as the foundation of the future global robot economy.&#x20;

 ***